 I hold a Diploma in Integrative Counselling from the Minster Centre in London, the UK’s leading training institute for integrative psychotherapy and counselling.
 I'm also completing an Advanced Diploma/MA in Counselling & Psychotherapy.
-My journey through training has lasted seven years and involved extensive client experience, personal development and therapy.
+My journey through training has lasted seven years and involved extensive study, client experience, self-development and personal therapy.
 I’m passionate about continuous learning, professional development and psychotherapeutic research and best practice from around the world.

 Integrative Interpersonal Person-centred/humanistic Psychodynamic Relational Mindfulness Issues often worked with: